villerlp/repair-tracker-app/README.md

 4. Set up the database:

-   - Create tables for users, repair recommendations, etc. (refer to Supabase dashboard)
+   - Run the SQL script in `supabase-schema.sql` in your Supabase SQL Editor
+   - This creates the necessary tables and policies

+5. (Optional) Set up Google Sheets integration:

+   - Follow the detailed guide in `GOOGLE_SHEETS_SETUP.md`
+   - This allows exporting recommendations directly to Google Sheets

-5. Run the development server:
+6. Run the development server:

    ```bash
    npm run dev
    ```

-6. Open [http://localhost:3000](http://localhost:3000) in your browser.
+7. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Deployment